Islandora/documentation/docs/technical-documentation/migrate-csv.md

 ## Summary

-This tutorial introduces you to the Drupal 8 Migrate tools available to create Islandora content.
-Whether you will eventually use CSVs or other sources (such as XML or directly from a 7.x Islandora) this tutorial should be useful as it covers the basics and mechanics of migration.
+This tutorial introduces you to the Drupal Migrate tools available to create Islandora content.
+Whether you will eventually use CSVs or other sources (such as XML or directly from a Legacy Islandora) this tutorial should be useful as it covers the basics and mechanics of migration.

 This tutorial uses the configurations and code available in the [migrate_islandora_csv](https://github.com/Islandora/migrate_islandora_csv) module which, when enabled, will create three example migrations ready for you to use with the Migrate API.
 Each migration comes from one of the files in the `config/install` folder.
 We'll walk through them in detail below.
 The module is also uses [Features](https://www.drupal.org/project/feature) which allows you to make changes to the configuration files and sync those changes into your Drupal site.

 !!! note "A note on using Features"
     This tutorial (and Islandora in general) makes heavy use of Features, which is an easy way to ship and install Drupal configuration.
 However, after enabling a Feature module, the code in that module's directory is no longer "live", as the configuration now resides in the Drupal database.
 If you change code in the YAML files, it will not take effect until you re-import the Feature.
-There is a walkthrough in the "Configuration" section of the [Migrate 7.x to 8](https://github.com/Islandora-Devops/migrate_7x_claw) tutorial.
+There is a walkthrough in the "Configuration" section of the [Migrate 7.x to Islandora](https://github.com/Islandora-Devops/migrate_7x_claw) tutorial.

 Sample CSV and images are also included in the module as a convenience so they are easily available on the Drupal server running the migration.
 (This is not the recommended method for making files available to Drupal in a real migration.)